dmbarbour/glas/docs/GlasDesign.md

 It is feasible to could further extend Node with specialized variants to support efficient binary data, list processing, records as structs instead of radix trees, etc..
 The above offers a reasonable starting point, but the intention is that data in practice should be represented much more efficiently than the naive encoding of binary trees.

-Integers in glas systems are usually encoded as variable length bitstrings, msb to lsb, with negatives in one's complement:
+Integers in glas systems are encoded as variable length bitstrings, msb to lsb, with negatives in one's complement:

         Integer  Bitstring
          4       100